openworm/owmeta-core/notes.md

 - Define a new config key `rdf_namespace_manager.conf` for the namespace store
 - Update Data to read the store from `rdf_namespace_manager.conf` file location
 - Define `rdf_namespace_manager.conf` for OWM
 - Replace the argument to the Data NamespaceManager with a dummy graph that just points to a NamespaceStore
 - Change the OWMNamespace methods to work on the OWM conf 'rdf.namespace_manager' (see Data) rather than own_rdf.namespace_manager (the one maintained on the RDFLib Graph)
+- Add a serialization of the namespace bindings from NamespaceStore for the project repository

+Related, but distinct: getting suggested namespace mappings from bundles:

+- Add suggested prefix-namespace mappings to bundles via the bundle descriptor
+- Add a sub-command for reading mappings from bundles in the dependency list (includes transitive dependencies)

+There is not, yet, a sub-command or anything that specifically adds a dependency, so there's not really a natural place to pull prefixes from a given bundle and its dependencies.
+So, there would need to be a user action to initiate reading in those mappings.